rust-lang/async-book/src/async_await/chapter.md

 As we saw in the first chapter, `async` bodies and other futures are lazy: they do nothing until they are run.
-The most common way to run a `Future` is to `await!` it.
-When `await!` is called on a `Future`, it will attempt to run it to completion.
+The most common way to run a `Future` is to `.await` it.
+When `.await` is called on a `Future`, it will attempt to run it to completion.
 If the `Future` is blocked, it will yield control of the current thread.
-When more progress can be made, the `Future` will be picked up by the executor and will resume running, allowing the `await!` to resolve.
+When more progress can be made, the `Future` will be picked up by the executor and will resume running, allowing the `.await` to resolve.

 ## `async` Lifetimes